 I started at London Bridge Tube Station on the Northern and Jubilee line.
 Once out of the station if you look up you should see the Shard somewhere in sky- this is Western Europe’s tallest Buildings and London’s highest viewing platform and worth a visit to see a great view of the city.
 Sticking to the ground though, I then headed towards the river and followed it along until I saw the perfectly iconic Tower Bridge which is worth a walk across if you don’t mind the crowds.

-Back on the side of the river you started on is my next recommended stop- Borough Market, this was actually a lot closer to London Bridge station than I anticipated, I started walking down Borough High Street and all of a sudden I saw it on my right hand side.
+Back on the side of the river you started on is my next recommended stop- Borough Market.
 This is a perfect place to grab a snack, a drink or lunch as it has loads of unique food stall’s.
-My main reason for visiting Borough Market was to see the infamous hanging umbrella’s which i found after a quick Google search to see what street they were on.
-The answer is- In the yard, just off Park Street.

-I then headed back to the river and followed it along (heading West) where you constantly get amazing views of the buildings the other side including the Gherkin– one of London’s most distinctive building.
+I then headed back to the river thames and followed it along (heading West) where I constantly got amazing views of the buildings the other side including the Gherkin– one of London’s most distinctive building.

-The next stop is Shakespeare’s Globe.
+The next stop on this London walk from Tower Bridge is Shakespeare’s Globe.
 There are signs along the river which point you in the right direction but basically you keep going straight until you see the white Tudor style building.
 A lot of people were queuing for an inside tour which I’m sure is worthwhile if you’re interested but if not then head back to the river in front of you and onto the Millennium Bridge (however note there were public toilets inside the globe building which were free and clean..
 2 things you don’t often get in the city!).

 The Millennium Bridge is pretty iconic- its been in a lot of films including Harry Potter, it’s completely different to any of the other bridges crossing the Thames and of course the view of St Paul’s Cathedral at the end really finishes it off well.
 It’s worth walking a long the bridge and to St Paul’s as it’s a really beautiful Cathedral.

 Heading back to the side of the Thames you’ve been walking along so far today and you’ll start seeing some museums like the Tate Modern and things start to get a bit busier.
-There are lots of food trucks and when i was there this very jazzy pink frozen yoghurt bus was there which was pretty cool and very yummy!
+There are lots of food trucks and this frozen yogurt bus which is still there in 2019!

 Not too long after you’ll start seeing the London Eye peering out of the top of the trees.
-A visit on this attraction is definitely worth it (and worth the long queues i promise) but today carry on by until you start seeing the Houses of Parliament and the oh so iconic Big Ben!
+A visit on this attraction is definitely worth it but today carry on by until you start seeing the Houses of Parliament and the oh so iconic Big Ben!